quakenet/newserv/README.md

 Introduction
 ------------

-newserv is a P10 protocol services daemon developed for the QuakeNet IRC Network.
+newserv is a P10 protocol services daemon developed for the QuakeNet IRC network.

 It is modular, fast and easily customisable.

-The official website for newserv is https://development.quakenet.org/.
+The official website for newserv is https://development.quakenet.org/

 Please refer to the LICENSE file for licensing details.